MicrosoftDocs/memdocs/sccm/core/plan-design/configs/size-and-scale-numbers.md

     -   150,000 desktops (computers that run Windows, Linux, and UNIX)

-    -   25,000 devices that run Mac and Windows CE 7.0
+    -   25,000 devices that run Mac and Windows CE 7.0 clients

     -   One of the following, depending on how your deployment supports mobile device management:

-        -   50,000 devices that you manage with on-premises MDM
+        -   50,000 devices that you manage by using on-premises MDM

         -   150,000 cloud-based devices